Sleep Apnea

 Discover oral appliance therapy.

-The American Academy of Sleep Medicine (AASM) recommends oral appliance therapy as a first-line treatment for patients diagnosed with mild to moderate obstructive sleep apnea.
+The American Academy of Sleep Medicine (AADSM) recommends oral appliance therapy as an alternative first-line treatment for patients diagnosed with mild to moderate obstructive sleep apnea.
+As well as those patients that can not tolerate wearing a CPAP device.

 An icon of a dentist